linuxserver/Heimdall/readme.md

 ## Installing
 Apart from the Laravel dependencies, namely PHP >= 7.0.0, OpenSSL PHP Extension, PDO PHP Extension, Mbstring PHP Extension, Tokenizer PHP Extension and XML PHP Extension, the only other thing Heimdall needs is sqlite support.

+If you find you can't change the background make sure php_fileinfo is enabled in your php.ini.
+I believe it should be by default, but one user came across the issue on a windows system.

 Installation is as simple as cloning the repository somewhere, or downloading and extracting the zip/tar and pointing your httpd document root to the `/public` folder.
 For simple testing you could just go to the folder and type `php artisan serve`

 There are also dockers and instructions on how to use them at